Spring Garden Revival

 Understanding Thatch Buildup in Wheaton’s Heavy Clay Soils

 Wheaton’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly to somewhat poorly drained, with a high water table in spring (often 12-24 inches from the surface), and an alkaline pH typically ranging from 7.0 to 8.5.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
 Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Thinning turf despite fertilization